ntu-dsi-dcn/ntu-dsi-dcn/README.md

 - A commodity PC with a Linux-based Operating System (eg. Ubuntu, Fedora, Red Hat etc)
 - Mercurial source control tool (http://mercurial.selenic.com)
 - Go through the ns-3 tutorial (http://www.nsnam.org/docs/release/3.13/tutorial/singlehtml/index.html) (Optional)
+- NTU-DSI-DCN requires ns-3.13 and Ubuntu 12.04 LTS.

 Installation Steps
 --------------------------------------
-- Install a Linux Operating System and the Mercurial tool onto a physical computer
+- Install a Linux Operating System and the Mercurial tool onto a physical computer.
 - Download the simulation framework by checking out the codes from the 'ntu-dsi-dcn' repository using Mercurial

 ```